orca-zhang/ecache/README_en.md

   - First parameter is the number of buckets, each bucket will use an independent lock, max to 65535(for 65536 buckets)
     - Don't worry, just set as you want, `ecache` will find a suitable number which is convenient for mask calculation later
   - Second parameter is the number of items that each bucket can hold, max to 65535
-    - When `ecache` is full, there should be `first parameter X second parameter` item, max to 4.2 billion items
+    - When `ecache` is full, there should be `first parameter X second parameter` item, can store max to 4.2 billion items
   - \[Optional\]Third parameter is the expiration time of each item
     - `ecache` uses internal counter to improve performance, default 100ms accuracy, calibration every second
     - No parameter or pass `0`, means permanent